Woodpigeon (band): Career

 The band's third album, Die Stadt Muzikanten, was released on January 12, 2010, with Hamilton stating that it is "simultaneously a lot bigger, and a lot smaller.
 There's definitely some big surprises on it".
 A limited Record Store Day release of the album was accompanied with a bonus LP titled BALLADEER/to all the guys i've loved before, featuring songs recorded with producers Steve Albini, Howard Bilerman, and S. Husky Höskulds, and a duet with Beth Jeans Houghton.
 The record was re-released as a stand-alone album on limited edition vinyl.
 Woodpigeon has since toured extensively as a headliner, and as opener for Andrew Bird, Horse Feathers, José González and Junip, and also appeared at the 2011 Meltdown Festival curated by Ray Davies on the Bandstand Busking stage.
-The same year they played as part of the Canadian Blast showcase for Canadian bands at London's prestigious Barbican, garnering positive reviews.
+The same year they played as part of the Canadian Blast showcase for Canadian bands at London's prestigious Barbican, garnering a positive review.

 In an interview with Xtra! in early 2010, Hamilton spoke in part about how his identity as a gay man influences his songwriting.

 In 2011, Hamilton participated in the National Parks Project, collaborating with musicians Laura Barrett and Cadence Weapon and filmmaker Peter Lynch, to produce and score a short film about Alberta's Waterton Lakes National Park.
 The Fra Le Nuvole EP was released later in 2011, collecting together two EP-length singles released from Die Stadt Muzikanten.
 Woodpigeon made their first national tour of Canada in 2011, alongside The Phonemes and The Mountains & the Trees.
-Transportation for the tour was completed by Via Rail, including performances on the moving trains.
+Transportation for the tour was completed by Via Rail, including performances for the moving trains.

 The For Paolo EP followed in January 2012, marking Hamilton's move to Vienna, Austria, followed that September by Diamonds, an album-length collection of outtakes available only online and at live shows, featuring a duet cover of Paul McCartney's Michael Jackson duet "Say Say Say" with Louise Hull.
 Following a year of touring alongside Junip, Andrew Bird and Patrick Wolf, Woodpigeon appeared at the 2012 Iceland Airwaves Festival in Reykjavik.

 Woodpigeon signed to London-based Fierce Panda Records for the 2013 release of Thumbtacks + Glue.
 The album was accompanied by two adjacent single releases: Edinburgh featuring B-side Little Magnet and a bonus 10-song download LP and Red Rover, Red Rover featuring B-side Sofia + Sam.
 The Edinburgh video features appearances by noted Edinburgh musicians eagleowl, Rob St. John and Withered Hand.